jrb00013/Lydlr/README.md

 ## Overview

 Lydlr is an AI-powered compression system designed to optimize storage and transmission of multimodal sensor data in real time.
 It processes data streams from cameras, LiDAR, IMU, and audio sensors by encoding and fusing them into a compact latent representation using convolutional and recurrent neural networks.
-The system leverages temporal context through LSTM layers to improve compression efficiency by learning patterns over time.
-A reinforcement learning-based controller dynamically adjusts compression levels based on system conditions such as CPU load, battery status, and network bandwidth,

 The goal is to ensure an optimal balance between data quality and resource usage.